How a Christmas Ornament Helped Our Son Come to Christ

 Prince of Peace.
 “Wow, doesn’t our home need to feel God’s peace more often?”

 Wonderful Counselor.
 “Let’s ask for God’s counsel right now together.”

 And so forth.
-Each Christmas ornament prompted a new family discussion about Jesus.
+Each Christmas ornament a new family discussion about Jesus.

 And when we came to the Savior ornament, God’s Spirit did something wonderful and miraculous.

 As Lisa laid down with Evan for bedtime that night, his soft little voice expressed a desire to pray and receive Christ.
 After asking a few questions Lisa knew this was the moment we had prayed for and waited for.
 She prayed with him and then sent him to tell his daddy.
 That night I had the chance to talk with Evan about Jesus and to pray with him to the Savior.

 After he eventually fell asleep I thought about the final words from the devotional earlier that night, "Hallelujah!
 What a savior."

 Click here for more information on Adorenaments.

 © Copyright 2013 by FamilyLife.
 All rights reserved.